1. Change Your IP Address

 Attackers often dig around for a historical record of your origin server IP address, which is likely to exist on one of the many websites that harvest and store domain information and IP history.

-*Please note that Incapsula will not automatically detect your new IP address; you'll need to go to Settings -> Origin Servers -> Server IPs and update it to the new origin server IP address.
+Please note that Cloud WAF will not automatically detect your new IP address; you'll need to go to Settings -> Origin Servers -> Server IPs and update it to the new origin server IP address.

 2. Set IP Restriction Rules

-When using Incapsula as a proxy for all incoming HTTP/HTTPs traffic, there should be absolutely no reason to accept traffic from anywhere but our network.
-Therefore we strongly suggest setting IP restriction rules - using your firewall or iptables - that will block all traffic from non-Incapsula IP addresses.
+When using Cloud WAF as a proxy for all incoming HTTP/HTTPs traffic, there should be absolutely no reason to accept traffic from anywhere but our network.
+Therefore we strongly suggest setting IP restriction rules - using your firewall and/or IP tables - that will block all traffic from non-Imperva IP addresses.

-For a full list of Incapsula IP addresses and directions for setting IP restriction rules, please visit here.
+For a full list of Imperva IP addresses and directions for setting IP restriction rules, please visit here.

 3. Avoid Generic Subdomain Names